― M.B. Dallocchio

 The best and most cost-effective way to access the medicine is to grow it yourself.

 It's easier than you think!
-And very rewarding.
+And very rewarding and fun.

 Veterans with PTSD have a significantly higher risk of suicide, with some studies suggesting they are up to six times more likely to attempt suicide compared to those without PTSD.